How to Love Someone When it Feels Like the Spark is Gone

 Learn To Communicate Better

-Communication is crucial to understanding, and especially in a long-term romantic relationship, feeling understood will allow each of you to care more fully for each other.
+Communication is crucial to understanding, and especially in a long-term romantic relationship, feeling understood will allow each of you to care more fully for the other.
 It will also help you to get through disagreements without turning them into major fights.

 Talk To A Therapist